 The HCG diet is safe for most people.
 In rare cases, it may cause mood swings, irritability, fatigue, headaches, and electrolyte imbalances.
 However, most side effects subside on their own as your body adapts to the new eating pattern.

 Also, it's extremely important to choose quality HCG supplements.
 Opt for a trusted brand with no fillers or proprietary blends.
 Check the label to make sure the product actually contains HCG.

 Get creative and experiment with different recipes!
 This will make dieting easier and increase your chances of success.
 Try healthy, delicious recipes, such as beef stew, flank steak, ginger marinade, baked Italian meatballs, spicy chicken strips, French onion soup, crab salad, and mint coffee.
 The HCG diet is anything but boring!

 So, what are you waiting for?
 Start your weight loss journey today!
 Use this guide to the HCG diet to make smarter food choices and lose stubborn fat once and for all.

 Forget about diet pills, strenuous workouts, and quick weight loss plans.
 If these things worked, you would already be slim.
 The HCG diet plan is backed up by science – the results will exceed your expectations.

-Shannon, a self employed, foodie and social media junkie lives in St.Louis, MO.
-Formerly a Nutritionist who left a professional career stay at home with kids.
-Currently she writes for purehcgdietdrops.com which deals with weight loss supplements.
+Shannon, a self-employed, foodie and social media junkie lives in Sunnyvale, CA. Formerly a Nutritionist who left a professional career stays at home with kids.
+Currently writes for purehcgdietdrops.com and other weight loss supplement websites.
 You can reach her on FB for weight loss queries.